Travel options for people that can't use public transport

-Schemes are run by volunteers a bit like a taxi service.
+Schemes are run by volunteers.
 Passengers pay toward the cost of their journey and there is a minimum charge.

-All journeys depend on driver availability.
-Passengers are asked to give as much notice as possible (at least 24-48 hours).
+All journeys depend on volunteer driver availability.
+Passengers are asked to give as much notice as possible (at least 48 hours or more).

-There are schemes covering every town and village in Fenland.
-It is best to call them for information as they all run slightly differently:
+The schemes cover the following towns and villages in Fenland.
+It is best to call them for information as they all volunteer, run and operate slightly differently: